SimformSolutionsPvtLtd/react-native-skia-catalog/src/components/ThemeSwitch/README.md

 # Theme Switch

-`ThemeSwitch` component can be used to provide a amazing animation when user changing the state of system functionalities and preferences using Toggle Switch.
+`ThemeSwitch` component can be used to provide a amazing animation when user `changing` the `state` of system functionalities and preferences using `Toggle Switch`.

 #### 🎬 Preview